vuejs/v2.vuejs.org/src/v2/api/index.md

   1. Scoped slot functions are now guaranteed to return an array of VNodes, unless the return value is invalid, in which case the function will return `undefined`.

   2. All `$slots` are now also exposed on `$scopedSlots` as functions.
 If you work with render functions, it is now recommended to always access slots via `$scopedSlots`, whether they currently use a scope or not.
-This will not only make future refactors to add a scope simpler, but also ease your eventual migration to Vue 3, where all slots will be functions.
+This will not only make future refactor to add a scope simpler, but also ease your eventual migration to Vue 3, where all slots will be functions.

 - **See also:**
   - [`<slot>` Component](#slot)